Fictioknox/Pizza_Sales_Anlaysis/README.md

 Italian Supreme (Medium) <br>
 Five Cheese Pizza (Large) <br>
 Recommendation: Feature these top performers prominently in your menu and promotions.
 Consider limited-time flavors or add-ons to capitalize on their popularity. <br>

+That's it for now!
+I might revisit this and expand it as I grow my skillset.